we-make-software/promo.claims-or-claims.promo/README.md

 we-make-software.com provides a platform for developers to collaborate on open-source projects in the C programming language.
 Whether you're new to programming or an experienced developer, this repository welcomes all contributions that align with our goal of promoting software development excellence.

+## WMS Operating System Connection

+"WMS Operating System Connection" is a UMDF2 (User-Mode Driver Framework version 2) project designed to interface with the operating system.
+The project is developed under the acronym "WMS," which stands for "We Make Software."
+This driver operates in user mode, providing enhanced system stability and security by isolating driver operations from the kernel mode.

+## WMS System

+"WMS System" is a Kernel-Mode Driver Framework (KMDF) project designed to provide efficient and reliable communication with the Windows Operating System.
+This driver operates in kernel mode, enabling it to perform high-performance and low-level operations.

 ### Features

 - **Collaboration:** Engage with fellow developers on C-based open-source projects.